-From lectures, to courses, to hands-on activities, these five places around Rochester have perfected the art of continuous learning.
-Stay thirsty my friends!
+From lectures, to courses, to hands-on activities, these four places around Rochester have perfected the art of continuous learning.

 1. Rochester Brainery

 Rochester Brainery is a community classroom and event space located in Rochester’s Neighborhood of the Arts.

 Learn from local authors, actors, artists, chefs, graphic designers, beer-brewers, and more who share their smarts in single-session, affordable classes.

 TEDx brings the spirit of TED’s mission of ideas worth spreading to local communities around the globe.
 TEDx events are organized by curious individuals who seek to discover ideas and spark conversations in their own community.